AubleLab/PIC_competition_ChIP_scripts/README.md

 Provide name you want for your peak files.

 ## Estimate residence times

+The scripts for estimating residence times are placed in the folder */scripts_residenceTimeEstimates*.
+The scripts are using normalized count tables that are placed in the folder */data/normalized_count_tables*, normalized Western blotting measurements placed from */data/westerns.csv* or alternatively already fitted data from Western blotting: */data/westerns_fitParam.csv*.

 **Stefan Scripts**

+### 2. Additional reliably fast sites

 ## Scripts and data to create figures